per1234/Arduino-AVRISPmkII-fix/README.md

 Another fix has been presented in the Arduino Forum by dmjlambert: http://forum.arduino.cc/index.php?topic=345838 here is a comparison of Arduino-AVRISPmkII-fix vs the dmjlambert fix:
 ##### Pros
 - Doesn't require modification of any Arduino or other hardware core files
-- Doesn't need to be redone anytime the Arduino IDE or any hardware core is updated
+- Doesn't need to be redone every time the Arduino IDE or any hardware core with a platform.txt is updated
 - Doesn't affect any programmer except for AVRISP mkII

 ##### Cons
 - Burn Bootloader appears to fail even when successful
-- You need to use the standard AVRISP mkII programmer option for Upload Using Programmer

 #### Installation